 The size distribution of rock riprap can be determined through the application of the RipRap software package.
-The software package and users guide (CRC for Catchment Hydrology, 2005) are available as a download from RipRap.
+The software package and users guide (CRC for Catchment Hydrology, 2005) are available as a download from https://toolkit.ewater.org.au/Tools/RIPRAP.
 The users guide provides a background to the software, the theory for rock movement, and design examples.